CANTY SCHOOL NEWSLETTER

 As you might know, CPS Gradebook/Parent Portal will close on Friday, April 12, 2019 at 5pm forever.
 The new grading system program that will be implemented is called “ASPEN”.
-We hope that you have read the flyer about APSEN that was sent home a few weeks ago.
+We hope that you have read the flyer about APSEN that was sent home in the Fall.
 Teachers have been receiving professional development on this new grading system throughout the fall.
 We will be sending out an email blast on where to login, how to login, how to view grades and etc. when that information is provided to us by CPS.
-Please continue to use the current Gradebook application for the rest of the 2nd quarter and 3rd quarter.
+Please continue to use the current Gradebook application for the rest of the 3rd quarter.

 Student and Science Fee

 The Local School Council has set the Student fee of $80 dollars.
 The Student Fee is $80 dollars and can be sent to your child’s homeroom teacher.
 The Student Fee helps Canty School buy additional curriculum materials like novels, magazines and online educational materials.
 Also in order to provide a complete science program including labs and experiments, the science department, with the approval of the Local School Council, has approved a Science fee of $5 dollars for Kindergarten to 5 th grade students and a $10 dollar fee for 6 th to 8 th grade students.
 Please submit this fee to the grade level Science Teacher.
 Cash only

 As winter has begun, all students must have a coat, a hat and gloves.
 Students will go outside for recess depending on the below temperature guidelines.

 Above 32 degrees F with or without wind chill: Recess held outdoors